liuh886/open-phrasebank/README.md

 Boosting typing experience with phrasebank.🚀

 ### Case 2 - Academic Writing

-You can further customized the phrasebank according to your needs, e.g. for certain discipline, for certain style (descriptive, analytical, persuasive and critical), for certain sections (abstract, body text), as long as you can find good ingredients.
+You can further customize the phrasebank according to your needs, e.g. for certain disciplines, for certain styles (descriptive, analytical, persuasive and critical), for certain sections (abstract, body text), as long as you can find good ingredients.

 <!-- end why-use-phrase-bank -->

 ## Open Phrasebanks
 <!-- start open-phrase-bank -->

 ### Academic Phrasebank

 Elsevier OA CC-BY contains 40k articles from Elsevier's journals, including from Arts, Business, STEM to Social Sciences[^1].